end2endzone/end2endzone-hugo/content/blog/2016-03-20-nonblockingrtttl-a-non-blocking-arduino-library-for-playing-rtttl-melodies.md

 Possible use are:

 * Really small increase in memory & code footprint compared to the usual blocking algorithm.
 * Allows your program to read/write IOs pins while playing.
-Implementing a &quot;stop&quot; or &quot;next song&quot; push buttons is a breeze!
+Implementing a "stop" or "next song" push buttons is a breeze!

 # Usage